 When the Heartbleed SSL/TLS vulnerability was announced there was a huge increase in the number of certificates that were revoked since the exploit allowed attackers to potentially see the private key and decrypt all traffic (past, present and future) as a result.

 As we can see, there are many situations in which blindly trusting a certificate because the name and date seem valid would be a Very Bad Thing.

-Checking validity of a digital certificate is easy.
+Checking the validity of a digital certificate is easy.
 The information in the cert is digitally signed so we can use cryptographic algorithms to mathematically verify its contents.
 Checking the revocation status of certs, however, is not so easy.
-And this is why I see, time and time again, new deployments which rely on the strong cryptographic assertions provided by digital certificates totally undermined by making no attempt to check for revocation.
+And this is why I see, time and time again, new deployments that rely on the strong cryptographic assertions provided by digital certificates totally undermined by making no attempt to check for revocation.